mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 * like  - like
 * in    - will be used automatically when an array is passed in as an argument

-(TODO): no more find_by_sql, but im sure there is another way to just execute SQL.
+TODO: no more find_by_sql, but im sure there is another way to just execute SQL.

 ##### Aggregates